TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/UsingThisSite/Index.rst

 ================= ============================== =====================

-"access key + n": Next page
+"Access Key + n": Next Page
 ---------------------------

 Press the "access key + n" or click "Next" to advance to the next